beepscore/pandas_decimal/README.md

     print(sum_float)
     # 3.24

-CAUTION: c_float has 3 decimal places, removing its decimal multiplies by 1000, not 100 With integer aritmetic workaround, you need to keep all values consistent.
+CAUTION: c_float has 3 decimal places, removing its decimal multiplies by 1000, not 100.
+With integer arithmetic workaround, you need to keep all values consistent.
 To add a, b, c you could write a method to return an integer in tenths of cents.

     c_float = 0.125